-A full-time employee is entitled to 28 days holiday in total, which must be apportioned if you work parttime.
+A full-time employee is entitled to 28 days holiday in total, which must be apportioned if they work parttime.
 It is not an automatic right to have bank holidays off work and this may depend on the type of business.
-A useful interactive tool to calculate holidays available here.
+A useful interactive tool to calculate holiday is available here.
 For employees working irregular hours the total amount of paid holiday has to be calculated with reference to average hours worked over the previous 12 months.
-If you work irregular hours there has been a change to how your holiday pay may now be calculated.
+If an employee works irregular hours there has been a change to how holiday pay may now be calculated.
 If the employee has been employed for less than a year holiday is calculated on the average weekly hours worked during that time.